-Proposed acquisition of Tamaka Gold Corporation.
+Amalgamation with Tamaka Gold Corporation

-On May 16, 2016, the Company announced that it has entered into a definitive amalgamation agreement (the "Tamaka Agreement") with Tamaka Gold Corporation ("Tamaka"), a privately held mineral exploration company which holds a 100% interest in the Goldlund gold exploration/development project located in northwestern Ontario.
-Pursuant to the Tamaka Agreement, Tamaka will become a wholly-owned subsidiary of First Mining and the holders of common shares of Tamaka will receive an aggregate of 92.5 million common shares of First Mining.
+On June 16, 2016, the Company completed an amalgamation with Tamaka Gold Corporation ("Tamaka"), a privately held mineral exploration company which holds a 100% interest in the Goldlund Gold Project located in northwestern Ontario, in exchange for 91,817,210 common shares of First Mining (the "Tamaka Transaction").
+The Tamaka Transaction was conducted by way of an amalgamation agreement, which resulted in Tamaka becoming a wholly-owned subsidiary of First Mining.

-In addition, all outstanding stock options of Tamaka will become exercisable for First Mining common shares on the same exchange ratio as applied to the Tamaka common shares and will be governed by First Mining's Stock Option Plan.
-All outstanding warrants of Tamaka will also become exercisable for common shares of First Mining on the same exchange ratio as applied to the Tamaka common shares.
+In addition, all outstanding stock options of Tamaka are now exercisable for First Mining common shares on the same exchange ratio as applied to the Tamaka common shares and are governed by First Mining's Stock Option Plan.
+All outstanding warrants of Tamaka are also exercisable for common shares of First Mining on the same exchange ratio as applied to the Tamaka common shares.

-Proposed acquisition of Cameron Gold Project from Chalice Gold Mines Limited.
+Acquisition of Cameron Gold Project from Chalice Gold Mines Limited

-On May 3, 2016, the Company announced that it has entered into a definitive share purchase agreement (the "Chalice Agreement") with Chalice Gold Mines Limited (ASX: CHN) (TSX: CXN) ("Chalice").
-Under the Chalice Agreement, the Company will acquire Cameron Gold Operations Ltd., a wholly-owned subsidiary of Chalice (the "Chalice Transaction") which owns the Cameron Gold project located in Ontario, in exchange for 32,260,836 common shares of First Mining (the "Consideration Shares").
-Chalice will also retain a one percent net smelter royalty over certain mining claims within the Cameron Gold project which are not encumbered by pre-existing royalties.
+On June 9, 2016, the Company completed the acquisition of Cameron Gold Operations Ltd. ("Cameron Gold"), a wholly-owned subsidiary of Chalice Gold Mines Limited ("Chalice"), which owns the Cameron Gold Project located in Ontario, in exchange for 32,260,836 common shares of First Mining (the "Cameron Transaction").
+The Cameron Transaction resulted in Cameron Gold Operations Ltd. becoming a wholly-owned subsidiary of First Mining.
+Chalice has retained a one percent net smelter returns ("NSR") royalty over certain mining claims within the Cameron Gold Project which are not encumbered by pre-existing royalties.